sudarshjoshi/A-High-Speed-Low-Power-Comparator-with-Composite-Cascode-Pre-amplification-for-Oversampled-ADCs-/README.md

 This comparator is designed using 28nm CMOS technology with a power supply of 1.8V.
 Pre and post layout simulation of the proposed circuit is done using synopsys costom compiler tool.
-The total power consumption of the comparator is 65.88µW and unity gain-bandwidth is 1GHz.
-The DC offset voltage is 12mV, gain is 70dB while total area occupied by comparator is 684µm2
+The total power consumption of the comparator is 65.88µW and the total approximated area occupied by comparator is 29.16µm2
 .
 This design achieves an OSR (Oversampling
 Sampling Ratio) greater than 1000 which corresponds to SNR improvement of 30dB for Σ-Δ converters.